iridescent-dev/iap-swift-lib/README.md

   // Unlock product related content.

   // Finish the product transactions.
-  InAppPurchase.shared.finishTransactions(for: product.productIdentifier)
+  InAppPurchase.finishTransactions(for: product.productIdentifier)
 }
 ```

 ##### Simple case

 The library stores the last known state of your purchases as [UserDefaults](https://developer.apple.com/documentation/foundation/userdefaults).
 As such, their status is always available to your app, even offline.
-The `hasActivePurchase()` method allows you to check the status: `InAppPurchase.shared.hasActivePurchase(for: productId)`.
+The `hasActivePurchase()` method allows you to check the status: `InAppPurchase.hasActivePurchase(for: productId)`.
 In the simplest cases, this is all you need.
 You can then skip `// Unlock product content here...`.

 ##### Advanced usage